-Data analytics is a powerful fraud prevention and policy enforcement tool
+Data analytics is a powerful tool to prevent fraud and manage risk

 WHITE PAPER |

 In an environment where the great recession and recent economic scandals are generating both heightened regulatory attention and increased public scrutiny, it’s vital that companies ensure their corporate governance and controls are effective and transparent – data analytics can be a key tool to achieve those ends.

 Companies today collect a staggering amount of data.
 Yet traditional audit-based internal control procedures still rely on statistical sampling methods which look at only a relatively small amount of it.
 Using data analytics, companies can review all data, even data outside their organizations, to catch connections indicative of high-risk activities and surface them for more detailed examination.